hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialization and Ranking.md

 ## ChallengeTurnTaken Message

 This is a brilliant message to place a check for player's health and act upon it because it's called after every challenge event is executed.
+We'll have three checks:
-We will have three checks, whether the challenger's health is 0 or lower and the challenged player's health is over 0; whether the challenged player's health is 0 or lower and the challenger's health is over 0; and finally if both player's healths are equal to or lower than 0.
-Each condition will trigger a different response, either the challenger winning, the challenged winning or both drawing.
+* Whether the challenger's health is 0 or lower and the challenged player's health is over 0.
+* Whether the challenged player's health is 0 or lower and the challenger's health is over 0.
+* If both player's health statuses are equal to or lower than 0.

+Each condition will trigger a different response, either the challenged winning, the challenger winning, or a draw.

 ```
 //Load challenge